How to Create an Emergency Evacuation Plan

 Final Thoughts: Why This Matters

-Creating an evacuation plan isn’t about living in fear—it’s about creating peace of mind.
-When you know you have a solid plan in place, you can focus on living your everyday life without the background anxiety of “what if.”
+Creating an evacuation plan helps reduce uncertainty and build peace of mind.
+When you know you have a clear plan in place, it becomes easier to focus on everyday life without the lingering stress of wondering what might happen.

 Ready to get started?
-Begin by identifying your four meeting spots today, then work through the rest of the steps at your own pace.
-Your future self will thank you.
+Begin by identifying your four meeting spots today, then move through the remaining steps at a pace that feels manageable.
+These small actions add up over time.